 Recommended self-care includes keeping your feet clean and dry and taking the following precautions:

 - At home, take off your shoes and expose your feet to the air.

 - Wear all cotton socks, and change them daily.

 - Dry your feet carefully (especially between the toes) after using a locker room or public shower.

 - Avoid walking barefoot in public areas.
 Instead, wear "flip-flops," sandals or water shoes.

 - Throw away worn-out exercise shoes.
 Never borrow other people's shoes.

-What are the natural treatments for athlete's foot that Dr. Weil recommends?
+What are the natural treatments and home remedies for athlete's foot that Dr. Weil recommends?